swapnil-gorane/Cisco-Router-Automation/README.md

 # Cisco-Router-Automation
 Automatically login into Cisco Router and perform pre-defined tasks.

+Python 3.10 codes will use my setup 4.jpg for topology.

 01_3.10_telnet.py:
 Starting the codes in Windows 11 now.
 Using GNS3, VM and Python codes in Windows 11.